 As soon as you get to the ski resort, talk to as many people as possible, whether it’s while skiing on the mountain or hanging out at a bar or restaurant.
 Most ski bums want to help you out because they were once in your boots.
 Ask them where you can crash cheaply until you find a place to live.
 Often you’ll find that they’ll offer their own couch.
 Ask people if they know of any job openings or if they have any friends who might know of any.
 The more people you talk to, the more leads you’ll get on housing and employment.

 “It’s amazing how much money, time, and stress you’ll save just by talking to people.
 Remember, 90 percent of ski bums want to help you out.
 But if you don’t introduce yourself to the locals they’ll just think you’re another tourist.”

-If you're not a people person and you find it difficult to talk to strangers, don't give up.
+If you’re not a people person and you find it difficult to talk to strangers, don’t give up.
 The first couple of weeks are going to be the toughest of the season.
 The strain you will go through trying to find a place to live and a job will more than pay off.
 Just remember not to lose hope.
 It might be tough sleeping in your car the first couple of nights and eating Top Ramen, but it will be worth it.